Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

-Here $h$ is an amplitude describing the effect of the slow modulation of the driving field on the electron dispersion (see Eq. (\ref{eq:Oscillating_mass})), and $\omega_{\mathrm{pl}}\left(q\right)$ is the plasmon dispersion defined in Eq. (\ref{eq:equilib_plasmon_modes}).
-Eq. (\ref{eq:time_varying_medium_eq}) is similar to the equation describing the evolution of electro-magnetic waves in PTCs \citep{lyubarov2022photonic_time_crystal_amplified}, where the driving enters via a periodic modulation of the dielectric constant $\varepsilon\left(t\right)$.
-In the following, we derive Eq. (\ref{eq:time_varying_medium_eq}), show how MFPD induces momentum gaps in the plasmon dispersion, and how this effect can be used for the parametric amplification of plasmons and the generation of entangled plasmon pairs in the quantum limit.
+which is derived below.
+Here $h$ is an amplitude describing the effect of a slow modulation of the driving field (see Eq. (\ref{eq:Oscillating_mass})), and $\omega_{\mathrm{pl}}\left(q\right)$ is the plasmon dispersion defined in Eq. (\ref{eq:equilib_plasmon_modes}).
+Equation (\ref{eq:time_varying_medium_eq}) is a plasmonic version of the equation describing the evolution of electromagnetic waves in PTCs \citep{lyubarov2022photonic_time_crystal_amplified}, where the driving enters through a modulation of the dielectric constant $\varepsilon\left(t\right)$.

+In essence, Eq. (\ref{eq:time_varying_medium_eq}) is a parametric oscillator equation describing parametrically excited plasmonic plane-wave modes.
+We note that momentum conservation requires that modes with wavevectors $\mathbf{q}$ and $-\mathbf{q}$ are equally excited, such that the net momentum is zero \citep{kiselev2023MFPD}.
+Parametric resonance occurs for $\omega_{\mathrm{pl}}\left(q\right)\approx n\omega_{1}$, with $n=1,2,3...$ (see Ref. \citep{landau_lifshitz_mechanics} § 27).
+In the presence of damping, resonance occurs above a critical amplitude $h_{c}$, which grows with increasing $n$ \citep{turyn1993_mathieu_threshold_high_m}.
+We will focus on the $n=1$ case, which requires the lowest $h_{c}$.
+It can be useful to exploit resonances with $n>1$ to lower the required modulation frequency \citep{zurita2009reflection_epsilon_time_dep,asadchy2022_time_dependent_scatterers}, however modulation frequencies of up to $10\:\mathrm{THz}$ can be reached by interfering laser beams with slightly detuned frequencies \citep{rubinsztein2016roadmap_structured_light,wheaton2015_modulation_EAR}.

+This reveals another basic functionality of MFPD.
+It can be used as a frequency mixer, which creates standing wave plasmons at frequencies corresponding to the beating of the high frequency signal (see Fig. \ref{fig:floquet_engineering}c)).
+These plasmons, which will have $\upmu\mathrm{m}$-wavelengths and create strong electric fields in the THz range (see the discussion of experimental parameters at the end of this letter), can be detected by near field optical microscopy \citep{chen2012optical_near_field_tip_plasmons_scanning_koppens,fei2012_near_field_tip_plasmons_scanning_basov}.